 Projects that are interdisciplinary in nature may be jointly funded with other CBET and NSF programs.

-NOTE: Proposals centered on the enzymatic or inorganic catalysis aspect of the biomass or photocatalysis or electrocatalysis energy conversion process, or proposals that use catalysis as the main tool for interconversion, should be submitted to this program.
-For proposals focusing on biological and genetic aspects, consider submitting to Biotechnology, Biochemical, and Biomass Engineering (CBET 1491).
-If the proposal focuses on the reaction engineering aspects of the interconversion, submit to Process and Reaction Engineering (CBET 1403).
-If the emphasis is on the renewable energy system as a whole, or the sustainable aspects of renewable energy, submit to Energy for Sustainability (CBET 7644).
+NOTE: For catalysis proposals involving aspects of sustainable chemistry, consider making proposal submissions to this program (1401) with the Proposal Title as:'SusChEM: Title of Your Proposal'.
+For more information on SusChEM-related proposals click here.
+The same applies for proposals involving sustainable engineering.
+For proposals focusing more broadly on cellular and biomolecular processes, consider submitting to Biotechnology and Biochemical Engineering (CBET 1491).
+If the proposal focuses on reaction engineering aspects of catalytic processes, submit to Process Systems, Reaction Engineering, and Molecular Thermodynamics (CBET 1403).
+If the emphasis is on renewable or sustainable energy systems as a whole, with catalysis as a sub-component, submit to Energy for Sustainability (CBET 7644).
 Keep in mind that the involved program directors will review the submissions and may transfer your proposal to give it the best review situation.

 The duration of unsolicited awards is generally one to three years.
-The typical award size for the program is around $110,000 per year.
+The typical award size for the program is around $100,000 per year with allowance for up to $150,000 per year for collaborative projects or those involving multiple investigators.
 Proposals requesting a substantially higher amount than this, without prior consultation with the Program Director, may be returned without review.